 EMIR & LEI Information

-The Legal Entity Identifier – LEI for short – is a 20-digit code used to identify participants in the financial market.
-The individual LEI is a reaction to the 2008 financial crisis and serves to ensure security and transparency.
-From now on, transactions must be reported to the responsible supervisory authority and can be clearly assigned via the LEI.
-Without the LEI, IB can no longer execute reportable securities transactions for you.
+The Legal Entity Identifier (LEI) is a 20-character alphanumeric code used to uniquely identify entities participating in financial markets.
+The LEI system was introduced in response to the 2008 financial crisis to improve transparency and enhance market oversight.
+Under current regulations, transactions must be reported to the relevant supervisory authority and can be clearly linked to the reporting entity through its LEI.
+Without a valid LEI, Interactive Brokers (IB) is not permitted to execute reportable securities transactions on your behalf.

 Accessing your EMIR & LEI Information